 FIGURE LEGENDS:

-Figure 1: Picture after the orthotopic injection at the mammary fat pad of female Balb/c mice.
-The operation was performed, and the picture was taken while the mice were under isoflurane anesthesia.
+Figure 1: Pictures before and after the orthotopic injection at the mammary fat pad of female Balb/c mice.
+The operation was performed, and the pictures were taken while the mice were under isoflurane anesthesia.
+A, before injection.
+B, after injection.

 Figure 2: Volume and total flux of the primary tumor were measured from 7 days after the implantation.
 The cell suspension implantation generated an increased primary tumor both in volume, which was visualized and determined using calipers, and in total flux, which was measured by the Spectrum system.
 The figure shows bioluminescent images of primary tumors and metastasis observed at various time points after day 7 of implantation. p/s = photons/second.
 This figure has been modified from Zhang et al.17.